 So here’s a good question: What defines the stitch, the stitch movement or the stitch outcome?
 If I were looking at the stitches above, without examining the twist of the thread, I would call the top stitch sample outline stitch, and the lower stitch sample stem stitch.
 Wouldn’t you?

-Here you can see them lined up side-by-side, the s-twist on the right and the z-twist on the left.
+Here you can see them lined up side-by-side, the s-twist on the left and the z-twist on the right.

 Now, for practically stitching purposes, here’s the rule: If you are using a z-twisted thread and you want the result of the stitch to look like the result in the instructions you are following, move the thread in the opposite direction, whenever a thread movement is indicated in making a stitch, but go through all other steps the same way.
 For example, if you are told to stitch from left to right, keeping the thread below the needle, instead you’ll still stitch from left to right, but keep the thread above the needle.
 If you’re told to twist the thread clockwise, twist it counter-clockwise.
 The exception for following written instructions would be if you are following instructions written specifically for Brazilian Embroidery.
 Brazilian Embroidery characteristically uses rayon thread, which is z-twisted.